RIBASURE (Ribavirin 200mg Capsules)

 KNOWN SYMPTOMS OF OVERDOSAGE:

 There is limited experience with overdosage.
 Acute ingestion of up to 20 g of RIBASURE capsules, interferon alfa-2b ingestion of up to 120 million units, and subcutaneous doses of interferon alfa-2b up to 10 times the recommended doses have been reported.
 Primary effects that have been observed are increased incidence and severity of the adverse reactions related to the therapeutic use of RIBASURE.
-However, hepatic enzyme abnormalities, renal failure, hemorrhage, and myocardial infarction have been reported with administration of single subcutaneous doses of interferon alfa-2b that exceed dosing recommendations.
+However, hepatic enzyme abnormalities, pain pills online hemorrhage, and myocardial infarction have been reported with administration of single subcutaneous doses of interferon alfa-2b that exceed dosing recommendations.

 140 capsules pack in HDPE bottle, seal & label them